scipipe/scipipe/docs/basic_concepts.md

 command patterns, when connecting dependencies / dataflow networks, and when configuring file naming strategies.

-In `SciProcess` objects, in-ports are are accessed with `myProcess.In("my_port")`, and out-ports are similarly accessed with `myProcess.Out("my_other_port")`.
+In `Process` objects, in-ports are are accessed with `myProcess.In("my_port")`, and out-ports are similarly accessed with `myProcess.Out("my_other_port")`.
 Both are of type [`FilePort`](https://godoc.org/github.com/scipipe/scipipe#FilePort).